psemdel/py-trading-bot/docs/automatic_orders.md

    It will add this preselection to the report.
 To perform the order automatically set DIC_PERFORM_ORDER={"wq7":True} in addition to PERFORM_ORDER=true.
    The other preselection algorithms can be set the same way.
 The preselection algorithms can be found in core/bt.py (for backtesting) and in core/btP.py (for production, when differing).

+5. Additionally, before performing any order, the algorithm will check that there is enough "resources" (money) available.
+If you want to rely only on your cash balance in IB, or to get started with the bot, you can go in the settings and set:

+    "BYPASS_ORDERCAPITAL_IF_IB":True

+However, it has the drawback that you cannot limit the money invested in one strategy compared to the others.
+The strategy normal can use all the money, and the strategy divergence cannot be used then for instance.

+To handle that, the OrderCapital can be defined in the admin portal.
+It limits the number of orders for one strategy and stock exchanges to a certain number which has to be set in the field capital.
+For instance, if I create an OrderCapital normal_XETRA for the strategy "normal" and the stockexchange "XETRA" (note the naming convention), and set the capital to 1.
+It will execute maximum one order for this strategy on the XETRA.
+Another entry order will be possible only after the first order is exited.
+If an OrderCapital is not found for the strategy and stock exchange, it will be automatically created with capital 0.

-5. Every time an order is performed, a Telegram message is sent.
+6. Every time an order is performed, a Telegram message is sent.
 Generally, the order creation is handled in orders/models.py.
 The messaging in reporting/telegram.py.
 As the bot and django are asynchronous, the database is used for the communication between both.
 Concretelly, the order is performed and a note is left in the Report which order was done.
 After the report creation is finished, another script read those notes and send the Telegram messages.